Āṭavaka

-Āṭavaka (Sanskrit; Pali: Ālavaka) is a popular figure in Buddhism.
-He is a yakṣa and regarded as a Wisdom King in esoteric tradition.
+Āṭavaka (Sanskrit; Pali: Āḷavaka) is a popular figure in Buddhism.
+He is considered the most powerful earthly yakṣa at the time of the Buddha and regarded as a Wisdom King in esoteric tradition.

 Origin Story

 The defeat of Āṭavaka.
 Modern Burmese depiction.

 Introduction

 The Pali Canon provides the story of Āṭavaka as follows:

-At the time of the Buddha, Āṭavaka was a man-eating yakṣa that lived deep in the forest of ĀṭavI.
+At the time of the Buddha, Āṭavaka was a man-eating yakṣa that lived deep in the forest of Āṭavī.
 One day, the king of Āṭavī was hunting in the forest.
 On his way back to the palace, he passed under a large banyan tree where Āṭavaka dwelt.
 The yakṣa was granted permission by King Vaiśravaṇa that he could seize and devour anyone who came within the shadow of his abode.
 In exchange for his life, the king, along with his ministers and the mayor Nagaraguttika, made a promise to provide the demon with the bodies of captured criminals as food.

 Of Āṭavaka's many powers, one was that a glance at him could make one's body as soft as butter.
 It eventually came to pass that due to a shortage of criminals, each household in the vicinity was forced to sacrifice one child to satiate the demon.
 Pregnant women fled the capital until twelve years later, the only child left was the king's own son Āṭavaka Kumāra.
 The king dressed his son for the occasion of sacrifice.
 The Buddha, using his power of clairvoyance, saw the potential outcome of the situation and hastened to the yakṣa's lair.